snu-csl/femu_on_virt/README.md

   GRUB_CMDLINE_LINUX="memmap=64G\\\$128G"
   ```

-  This option will reserve 64GB of memory chunk starting from 128GB memory offset.
+  This option will reserve 64GB of memory page starting from 128GB memory offset.

 ### Run